Westerkerk: Main Duyschot organ

-There was no organ when the Westerkerk was consecrated on Pentacost sunday, June 8th 1631 In accordance to Calvinistic belief at that time instrumental music in the church was considered profane in those days.
+There was no organ when the Westerkerk was consecrated on Pentecost Sunday, June 8, 1631, in accordance with Calvinistic belief at that time instrumental music in the church was considered profane.
 It took many years of deliberation until an organ was finally allowed.
-At first there was still talk of moving the small organ (koororgel) used in the Nieuwe- or the 'Oudekerk' but the pipes of this 'Oudekerk' choir organ were finally moved to the 'Zuiderkerk'.
+At first there was still talk of moving the small organ (koororgel) used in the Nieuwe Kerk or the Oude Kerk, but the pipes of the Oude Kerk choir organ were finally moved to the Zuiderkerk.
 In 1681 the Westerkerk decided to commission the organ builder Roelof Barentszn Duyschot for the construction of a new organ.
 Roelof Barentszn Duyschot died before the organ was completed.
 His son finished the commission in 1686.
-Later, in 1727, the console was enlarged with a third manuel by Christiaan Vater who learned his profession through Arp Schnitger.
+Later, in 1727, the console was enlarged with a third manuel by Christiaan Vater, who learned his profession through Arp Schnitger.

 Many alterations were done on the organ in the course of time.
 In the 19th century in 1895 a rebuild of the inside of the organ took place by Daniel Gerard Steenkuyl.
-Lucky enough many of the old pipes and the wind chests were re-used.
-In 1939, the keyboard was equipped with electric tracker action and even a swell work was added.
+Many of the old pipes and the wind chests were re-used.
+In 1939, the keyboard was equipped with electric tracker action and a swell work was added.
 It was not what this organ was intended to be in sound and action.
 The organ was almost doubled in size, but was also too big for its case.